computer-virus/WulffrithLauncher/Readme.md

 ### Fixed Bugs:
 - App still crashes if you don't have the image file in folder but reference it in appdata
-- Asks User To Use A Shortcut Which Doesn't Work (Switched To Absolute Path)
+- Asks User To Use A Shortcut Which Doesn't Work (Reworked Path System)
 - File Explorer Will Launch A New Instance Of Itself And Won't Close (Workaround now has you not launch these support apps directly.)
 - Fixed a bug that caused app icons to shrink near the border of the grid